nkizito92/ZapChat/README.md

  type `git clone (paste what you have copied)` in your `terminal`.

 ## BackEnd Source
-Don't forget to `fork` and clone the [Back-End]https://github.com/nkizito92/Back_End-ZapChat. as well
+Don't forget to `fork` and clone the [Back-End](https://github.com/nkizito92/Back_End-ZapChat). as well
-When working with a React app you may want to split the backEnd and FrontEnd appart because the files are too big and slow down the FrontEnd, make sure they are in separate folders.
+When working with a React app you may want to split the backEnd and FrontEnd appart because the files are too big and slow down the FrontEnd.
+### make sure they are in separate folders.

 ## Usage